Communications and information systems of the British Armed Forces: Wireless Telegraph

 The British Army first experimented with wireless equipment in a war theatre in 1899, when they had sent newly developed ‘portable wireless stations’ to the Boer War to establish wireless telegraph communications between the British forces encamped in that region.
-Due to natural forces, particularly lightning and dust storms, the project was abandoned shortly after in February of 1900 by the Director of Army Telegraphs.
+Due to natural forces, particularly lightning and dust storms, the project was abandoned shortly after in February 1900 by the Director of Army Telegraphs.
 The project was not a complete failure at the time, as the British Navy was able to integrate the systems onto their ships successfully.

 The equipment was more suitable for them than the Army because their location gave them the aerial length and connectivity needed for the frequency, while the South African terrain proved to have unsupportive ground conduction, which limited energy transmissions.
 This experience helped the Army spend the next few years studying and building their technical communications equipment, especially in preparation for the First World War.

 In 1909, the London Wireless Company of Territorials, which was attached to the Royal Engineers, experimented with spark telegraphy for the British Army.
 The equipment used in the war was produced by Marconi’s Wireless Telegraph Company in 1913.
 These sets used a 21m mast aerial and had a range of up to 250 km.
 They were exceedingly large and had to be transported by motor car.